Winter running gear key to beating the chill

-Plus, there’s very little excess length, and having been put through a couple of washes now, holds it shape too.
+Plus, there’s very little excess length, and having been put through a couple of washes now, holds its shape too.

-It’s perfect for running in the cold, particularly on shorter distances, so your 5k Saturday morning Parkrun for instance.
+It’s perfect winter running gear, particularly on cold days over shorter distances, so your 5k Saturday morning parkrun for instance.

 Clearly temperature is key here.
 On its first tryout, I’d only gone for around two-and-a-half miles before it was getting a touch too warm for comfort.
 It does have the benefit of moisture wicking and a half-zip which can be loosened to allow the cool in.

 The next time I wore it was when the mercury dipped to a ‘feels like’ -6 mid-morning run.
 This proved much better and really demonstrated just how well the thermal element performs in harsher conditions.

 I’ve often found the correct clothing all-important for winter running.
 At this time of year there’s more excuses not to keep up the routine, but the right attire can certainly help you push through.